 Nice has a long strip of beaches along the Promenade des Anglais (the main boardwalk) with water so clear that you can see the individual rocks under the water.
-There aren’t any sand beaches in Nice, but the rocks make the water even more clear than if they were sand beaches.
+There aren’t any sand beaches in Nice, but the pebbles make the water even more clear than if they were sand beaches.

 Start learning French before you leave for France!
 I’ve been using italki (I’m taking 3 classes per week right now) for years and it helped me negotiate rent and much more during our move!
 Try out a class and you’ll thank me later.
 They’re usually $9 or less!